Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Introduction

 \section{Introduction}

-Due to the great potential power to solve certain problems which cannot be solved by classical computer with reasonable resources and time, quantum computing has attracted worldwide attention in the past twenties years.
-Nowadays, researchers have studied many physical systems which can be used to realize quantum computing, including superconducting circuits\cite{arute2019quantum,PhysRevLett.127.180501,doi:10.1126/science.abg7812}, trapped ions\cite{bruzewicz2019trapped}, and quantum dots\cite{hendrickx2021four}.
-However, limited by the hardware, none of these systems has realized reliable large-scale quantum computing, since states of qubits of these physical systems can easily couple with environment, which makes the states of qubits go wrong.
-Even without coupling with environment, the states of qubits may still decohere.
-As a result, quantum information carried by qubits will be easily altered.
-Fortunately, quantum error correcting codes (QECCs) proposed by Shor and Steane\cite{PhysRevA.52.R2493,PhysRevLett.77.793} provide us with a solution to this problem.
+Due to the great potential to solve certain problems which cannot be solved by classical computer with reasonable resources and time, quantum computing has attracted worldwide attention in the past twenty years.
+Nowadays, researchers have studied many physical systems which can be used to realize quantum computing, including superconducting circuits\cite{arute2019quantum,wu2021strong,gong2021quantum}, trapped ions\cite{bruzewicz2019trapped}, and quantum dots\cite{hendrickx2021four}.
+However, limited by the hardware, none of these systems has realized reliable large-scale quantum computing, since qubits in these physical systems are easily to be influenced by the environment, which makes the state of qubits and hence the quantum information carried by them prone to error.
+Fortunately, quantum error correcting (QEC) proposed by Shor and Steane\cite{PhysRevA.52.R2493,PhysRevLett.77.793} provide us with a solution to this problem.

+Though quantum error correcting codes (QECCs) provide us a promising approach for fault-tolerant large-scale quantum computing, the high qubit overhead results from low coding rate of most QECCs challenges current hardware level.
+Similar to classical error correcting codes (CECCs), QECCs encode $n$ (which is called code length) less reliable physical qubits (with error rate $p$) to obtain $k$ more reliable logical qubits (with error rate $p_{L}<p$ after decoding and recovery).
+The ratio $k/n$ is called coding rate.
+Improving coding rate is beneficial to reducing qubit overhead.

+No matter for CECCs or QECCs, in general, we often increase the code length $n$ to improve the reliability of the logical bits/qubits.
+Good CECCs have constant or even asymptotically increasing coding rate with the increase of code length $n$\cite{1057683,748992,mackay1996near,5075875}.
+For instance, experimental results show that the coding rate of classical low-density parity check (CLDPC) codes\cite{1057683,748992,mackay1996near} seems to achieve Shannon capacity.
+Another example is that Arikan has proved the coding rate of classical polar code\cite{5075875} can asymptotically achieve the Shannon capacity.